Trump son met with Russian lawyer, promised info helpful to campaign

 The Times had previously identified the lawyer as Veselnitskaya, a Russian national known to push the Kremlin's agenda and its continued battle against the Magnitsky Act.

-Music publicist Rob Goldstone told The Washington Post on Sunday that "he had arranged the meeting at request of a Russian client and had attended it along with Veselnitskaya."
+Music publicist Rob Goldstone told The Washington Post on Sunday that he "arranged the meeting at request of a Russian client and had attended it along with Veselnitskaya."
 Goldstone has been involved with the Miss Universe pageant and worked for one of its sponsors, according to The Post.

 Donald Trump Jr. said his father did not know about the meeting.